-We go to school to not fail – GES defends GH¢34.8M expenditure on ‘pasco’
+We go to school to not fail – GES defends GH¢34.8m expenditure on ‘pasco’

 The Ghana Education Service has said the last thing on its mission is for final year Senior High School students to go to the exams hall and fail.

 Thus, the procurement of the controversial past questions amounting to GH¢34.
-8m, the educational institution said, was a necessary.
+8 million, the educational institution said, was a necessary.

 Government after procuring 460,000 past questions for final year SHS students who sat for the last examinations, came under heavy criticism.